TANGCONGKinh/sumvip/PCL-GSoc-Ideas.md

 # Ideas for GSoC/GSoD

-PCL returns to GSoC after a long hiatus.
+PCL returned to GSoC after a long hiatus in 2019.
 This year, PCL is looking for contributions and active community members from all corners of the coding community in the roles of
 * technical writers
 * designers
 * web developers